mark0n/mark0n-epics/REFERENCE.md

     owner    => 'softioc-cryo',;
 }

+epics::ioc {
-# Settings for all IOC instances (consider putting this into a facility-wide
+  # Settings for all IOC instances (often distributed in form of
-# profile that is applied to all IOC machines):
-Epics::Ioc {
+  # facility-wide Hiera data instead):
+  default:
     manage_autosave_dir => true,
     autosave_base_dir   => '/mnt/autosave',
-  log_server          => 'log.example.com',
+    log_server          => 'log.example.com',;
-}

   # For this IOC we always want the latest and greatest so we let Puppet
   # rebuild and restart it whenever new IOC code is pulled from the Git repo
   # or when a new version of a support package is installed:
-epics::ioc { 'llrf':
+  'llrf':
     console_port => 4051,
     subscribe    => [
-    Package['epics-autosave-dev'],          # rebuild and restart when package is updated Package['epics-asyn-dev'],              # rebuild and restart when package is updated Vcsrepo['/usr/local/lib/iocapps/llrf'], # rebuild and restart when package is updated ],
+      Package['epics-autosave-dev'],          # rebuild and restart when package is updated Package['epics-asyn-dev'],              # rebuild and restart when package is updated Vcsrepo['/usr/local/lib/iocapps/llrf'], # rebuild and restart when package is updated ],;
-}

   # For this IOC we can't afford any unplanned downtime so we rebuild but
   # do not automatically restart this IOC.
 Rebuilding the IOC ensures that
-# even in case the IOC crashes we always have a binary that is ready to run
+  # even in case the IOC crashes we always have a binary that is ready to
-# (we don't want to end up starting an IOC executable that has been linked
+  # run (we don't want to end up starting an IOC executable that has been
-# against an old version of a library which has been removed from the system).
+  # linked against an old version of a library which has been removed from
+  # the system).
-epics::ioc { 'cryo':
+  'cryo':
     console_port     => 4052,
     auto_restart_ioc => false,
     subscribe        => [
       Package['epics-asyn-dev'],
       Package['epics-stream-dev'],
       Vcsrepo['/usr/local/lib/iocapps/cryo'],
-  ],
+    ],;
 }
 ```